-Providers who provide HCBS in ADHCs and Day Services programs that meet Category 1, Category 2 and Category 3, as defined below, must be assessed by SCDHHS and/or its designee(s) to determine compliance with the regulation.
+Providers who provide HCBS in ADHCs, Day Services programs, and Residential Habilitation programs that meet Category 1, Category 2 and Category 3, as defined below, must be assessed by SCDHHS and/or its designee(s) to determine compliance with the regulation.
 The agency will require that the settings in which Medicaid HCBS waiver services may be delivered demonstrate, before receiving Medicaid reimbursement for HCBS waiver services, that the setting is free from program design, operation characteristics, and programmatic practices that have the effect of isolating individuals receiving Medicaid HCBS from the broader community of individuals not receiving Medicaid HCBS.